flyx/OpenGLAda/README.md

 The process of wrapping a new OpenGL function is:

+ * Build the generator using `gprbuild generator.gpr` in the `opengl` directory.
- * Add the function specification to one of the `*.spec` files in `src/gl/specs`.
+ * Add the function specification to one of the `*.spec` files in `opengl/src/specs`.
- * Run `make generate`, which builds the generator and generates the Ada code.
+ * Run `./generator` in the `opengl` directory (or `generator.exe` on Windows), which runs the generator on the specs and generates the Ada code.
  * Check in the newly generated code along with the changed spec.

 The `*.spec` files use a syntax similar to Ada.

-### Building the Windows Installer

-The Windows installer is generated with the [WiX Toolset][28].
-You'll need its executables `heat.exe`, `candle.exe` and `light.exe` in your `PATH`.
-Executing the script `create-msi.ps1` in the `install` directory containing it will

- * download binaries of the GLFW and FreeType libraries
- * build OpenGLAda with GNAT
- * install OpenGLAda in a temporary directory
- * Build an MSI installer that will copy OpenGLAda's binaries as well as the GLFW and FreeType libraries into the installation directory of a GNAT Community installation.

 ## License

-OpenGLAda, as well as the included libraries FreeTypeAda and GID, are distributed under the terms of the [MIT License][7].
+OpenGLAda, as well as the Ada dependencies FreeTypeAda and GID, are distributed under the terms of the [MIT License][7].

 The Ada 2012 logo that is used in the images tests is distributed under the